emilyannemoses/blog/about.md

 permalink: /about/
 ---

-I'm [Emily][Portfolio], a software engineer and human.
+I'm [Emily][Portfolio], a software engineer.

 Originally from Massachusetts, I moved to the San Francisco Bay Area to escape the snow ☃️.
 That's when I began learning the art of programming and working as a developer.
 I've since decided to move to Austin, Texas for a change of pace.
 I love Austin! 🌵

 I'm a world traveler.
 I've lived in both Egypt 🇪🇬 and Guatemala 🇬🇹, and my last trip was to the beautiful island of Cuba 🇨🇺.

 I consider myself a tinkerer.
 I love diving into a project or technology and just "figuring it out" as I go.
 You'll find me reaching out to my web developer friends on [Twitter] for tips and tricks.
 Connect with me and let's have coffee!
 I'm always up for a good chat ☕️.